High Street Quarter

 Size

-The proposed development at High Street Quarter is set to create a major, new urban space in Hounslow, a linear town, which evolved over the years along its main thoroughfare and now features a vibrant High Street but has no obvious place to mark its geographical centre.
+The new development at High Street Quarter has created a major, new urban space in Hounslow, a linear town, which evolved over the years along its main thoroughfare and now features a vibrant high street.

 The square has been designed by tp bennett as a semi-circular, secluded place for alfresco dining, set next to a flexible space able to accommodate a variety of uses, ranging from cultural and religious festivals to seasonal sport events, including kabaddi, a South Asian game popular in Hounslow.